 The HSWA promotes the idea that the most effective way of ensuring workplace safety is to make safety a joint responsibility of employer and workers.
 Originally the focus was on involving recognised trade unions in the area of health and safety.
 However, with the decline in the number of unionised workplaces, regulations have been introduced extending the same responsibilities and protections to workers in non-unionised undertakings.

 The combined effect of the union and non-union regulations is that every employer must now regularly consult his employees about health and safety at work.
 Employers should note that ‘health and safety at work’ is a very broad concept and can include matters such as working hours.

-Consultation essentially involves employers talking and listening to employees about health and safety and the work they do, how risks are controlled and the best ways of providing information and training in relation to health and safety.
+Consultation essentially involves employers talking and listening to employees about health and safety and the work they do, how risks are controlled and the best ways of providing information and train

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.